Oxyliteral/PF-WOTR-mod-archive/README.md

 Please remember to update OwlcatModificationManagerSettings.json for mods to be recognized!

 **Alignment:**
 All Mythic Paths are any Alignment.
+Doesn't exactly work due to 'fix alignment' mythic quests.

 **Legend:**
 Modifies Legend EXP table to be 2 to 1 compared to normal exp table.